 Recipients will be required to teach in a Title I school AND a high need field for four out of the eight years immediately following the completion of study or upon ceasing enrollment.
 Partial credit cannot be earned for serving part of the required four years.
-Four years of service are required regardless of how many years or the amount of TEACH Grants received.
-If you do not fulfill the teaching service obligation, your TEACH Grant(s) will be converted into Unsubsidized Direct Loans that must be paid back with interest accrued from the original award date.
+Four years of service are required regardless of how many years or the amount of TEACh Grants received.
+If you do not fulfill the teaching service obligation, your TEACH Grant(s) will be converted into Unsubsidized Direct Loans that must be paid back with interest accrued form the original award date.
 Once a TEACH Grant has been converted to a Direct Loan it cannot be changed back.

 High-need fields recognized for TEACH Grant are: